aslam-31/web/replit.md

 - January 24, 2025.
 Removed dual background overlays in About Us section for cleaner appearance
 - January 24, 2025.
 Fixed background image opacity to use custom 0.1 value instead of Tailwind's opacity-15 class
 - January 24, 2025.
 Updated About Us background image opacity to 0.2 for optimal visibility
+- January 24, 2025.
+Added white background overlay with 0.3 opacity to hero section for better text readability
 ```

 ## User Preferences